 Great Earth Sports Performance (GESP), a facility in Los Angeles, describes that during a session of cryotherapy, “the outer skin is briefly frozen, activating increased production of collagen in deeper layers of the skin.
 The skin regains elasticity and becomes smoother and even-toned, significantly improving conditions such as cellulite and skin aging.”

 When it comes to muscle injury or inflammation, RICE (Rest, Ice, Compression, and Elevation) is a well-respected recovery method.
-Sports-medicine researchers at Vanderbilt University studied the healing properties of ice on twisted knees, stating: “not only does ice cool the superficial aspect of the joint, we now know that the ice actually cools the knee internally.”
-However, whereas studies acknowledge the analgesic (pain relieving) affect of cold exposure, less is known about the physical recovery of muscles with exposure.
+Applying ice can reduce swelling (which is tied to pain) and reduce sensitivity to pain, according to Vanderbilt University Health.
+However, whereas studies acknowledge the analgesic (pain-relieving) effect of cold exposure, less is known about the physical recovery of muscles with exposure.

 Mood and Stress